-The next Chinese New Years start on February 3, 2011; January 23, 2012; Feb.
-20, 2013; Jan.
-31, 2014; Feb.
-19, 2015; Feb.
-8, 2016; Jan.
-28, 2017; February 16, 2018; and February 5, 2019.
+The next 12 year cycle of Chinese New Years starts with February 7th, 2008, the Year of the Rat.
+The Chinese New Year dates are: January 26, 2009, February 14, 2010, February 3, 2011, and January 23, 2012.
 If you want to do something at school, tell your child's teacher sooner rather than later - especially when it is so close to Valentine's Day they need to plan how to spend their time.
 Some parents are unable to go in when the teacher can support it and just send in (red) hong bao "goodie bags" as if it was a birthday.
 If you go in a lantern craft or parade, or a dragon to parade under is wonderful.
 Bring in some background music if you can.

 How did Chinese New Year come to be celebrated?
 According to an ancient legend, once a year people were tormented by a beast called a Nian (a ferocious creature with an extremely large mouth) which was capable of swallowing several people in a single bite.
 Relief from the Nian came only when an old man tricked the beast into disappearing.
 Or scared it away with loud noises and red.
 In reality, New Years festivities probably evolved from a desire to celebrate the end of winter and the fertility and rebirth that come with the spring, much like the ancient Roman festival of Lupercalia.
 Today, New Year is about family reunions and wishing everyone good fortune in the coming year.
 (Nian is Mandarin for year.
 Xin Nian Kuai Le!)